 Measurement of Secchi Depth

 Introduction: This SOP applies when the Secchi depth is the only parameter being measured; i.e., the other light penetration measurements are not included in the scope of the project.
-In such occasions, the only equipment from this SOP that is needed in the field is the secchi disk.
+In such occasions, the only equipment from this SOP that is needed in the field is the Secchi disk.

 Procedure